 Curriculum Vitae Email:Jennifer.Keahey@asu.edu PhD, Sociology, Colorado State University MA, International Development and Social Change, Clark University BA, Anthropology, University of Utah BA, French, University of Utah

-I am a sociologist with more than a dozen scholarly publications on social justice and sustainable development.
+I am a sociologist with more than a dozen scholarly publications on social justice, sustainable development, and transformative knowledge.
 Having worked as a development scholar in several world regions, I possess a background in fair and alternative trade studies, and I am broadly interested in issues pertaining to food, energy, and water.

-As an emancipatory scientist, I engage feminist, antiracist, and decolonial approaches that challenge conventional theory and practice.
-I am highly skilled in the use of qualitative, mixed, and participatory action research (PAR) methods, using these to stimulate multi-paradigmatic knowledge building activities and interdisciplinary engagements that generate transformative knowledge.
+My research engages feminist, antiracist, and decolonial approaches that challenge conventional theory and practice.
+I am highly skilled in the use of qualitative, mixed, and participatory action research (PAR) methods, using these to stimulate multi-paradigmatic knowledge building activities and interdisciplinary engagements.

-My work advances development theory and practice in two key ways.
-First, it decolonizes theory to improve understanding of development and its alternatives.
-By interrogating the power dynamics informing sustainability in action, I unpack structural and relational barriers to identify pathways for socially and environmentally responsible development.
-Second, my work informs research methods through the publication of critical reflections and systematic reviews of practice.
-By clarifying standards and methods that support connection across difference, I strengthen ethics for interdisciplinary and intercultural engagement.
+My work advances development inquiry in two key ways.
+First, it decolonizes theory to improve understanding of production and trade over the longue durée.
+By situating my analysis of development and alternatives within the context of the modern-colonial world system, I unpack the intersecting barriers hindering transitions to sustainability, democracy, and global justice.
+By centering indigenous and feminist moral philosophies, I identify cognitive and relational pathways for transformative engagement.
+Second, my work informs the development of decolonizing and participatory research methods.
+By publishing critical reflections and systematic reviews of practice, I clarify standards and methods that support connection across difference, strengthening ethics for interdisciplinary and intercultural engagement.

 Drawing from fieldwork with small-scale producers, this book contributes to food and development studies in two ways.
 Empirically, I join an analysis of political economy and ecocultural heritage to unpack the dynamics shaping alternative trade in two post-authoritarian societies.
 Theoretically, I connect world systems thinking with comparative Indigenous knowledge to articulate a decolonial theory of development that centers sustainable production and trade.